 If you’re going to be in the same position for a long time, you need to make sure that it is comfortable.
 In an office this could include making sure that your desk is in the right position so that you’re not having to twist or lean forward.
 If you drive for a living, it could be important to adopt a healthy driving position.

 Constant exposure to loud noises can cause issues such as hearing loss and tinnitus.
 This can be a problem in work environments such as construction sites, airports, factories, music venues and nightclubs.
+According to the experts at Ghitterman, Ghitterman & Feld, if you or anyone you know suffers from loss of hearing due to constant loud noises, you should make a rightful workers’ compensation claim.

 If noise levels are unhealthy, your employer should ideally supply earplugs or ear protectors.
 If they don’t supply ear protection, consider wearing your own earplugs to reduce noise.
 This could help to protect your ears from damage in the long run.